A guide to upgrade subversion to 1.14

 CName/ELB Setep

-Upgrade subversion binary file
+Install subversion binary file

 I’d recommend using the free wandisco certificated subversion, as it is fully tested and provides the latest bug fix.
 It could be too late to wait for the release of OS packages.

-Upgrade Apache httpd
+Install Apache httpd

 • Install or compile the latest Apache httpd.